panzi/grass-patterns/README.md

 This is my attempt to create an image in the patterns the wind makes in grass.
+The image is created through the intersections of the "blades of grass" only.

 [Online Demo](http://panzi.github.io/grass-patterns/)
 Demo image: Felicia Day